2NTelekomunikace/node-red-flow-examples/node-red-flow-documentation.md

         // .... start of the code ...

-        // Set the validity period for the session cookie var validity = 6000; // milliseconds
+        // Set the validity period for the session cookie in milliseconds var validity = 600000; // 10 minutes

         // ... rest of the code ...